 After running all these, I went to my public IP on a browser and got the default page saying that the server works ("Apache2 Ubuntu Default Page").

-I also went ahead and installed any Python package I needed in my web app using:
+I also went ahead and installed any Python package I needed in my web app using the command

 packageto be replaced by whatever python package I needed.
 I decided to use this command instead of using pip because when I tried deploying for the first time, I got errors saying that the needed modules were not found.
 This stumped me so I decided to use